 LIST: Provinces, cities, municipalities under state of calamity

-MANILA, Philippines (2nd update: 12:45 p.m.) — Multiple provinces, cities and municipalities have been placed under a state of calamity due to the severe flooding that has displaced thousands of families and damaged local infrastructure.
+MANILA, Philippines (6th update.
+First published: July 24, 11:24 a.m.) — Multiple provinces, cities and municipalities have been placed under a state of calamity due to the severe flooding that has displaced thousands of families and damaged local infrastructure.

-The relentless rains over Luzon and the Visayas this past week were triggered by the combined effects of Severe Tropical Storm Wipha (formerly Crising), the southwest monsoon and a low pressure area over northern Luzon.
+The relentless rains over Luzon and the Visayas this past week were triggered by the combined effects of Severe Tropical Storm Wipha (formerly Crising), the southwest monsoon, Severe Tropical Storm Emong and Tropical Storm Dante.

 Here’s a list of local governments that have declared a state of calamity, or have the intention of doing so: